-Comply with Article 1105.03 of the Standard Specifications, as well as the additional requirements listed below.
 All of the following must be submitted within 30 days after awarding of the contract for the project.
 Verify the method of submittal with the Engineer.

 - A. Schedule of Unit Prices: Submit a completed schedule of unit prices.
-Estimates of the work performed on the project will be made by the Engineer and the unit costs will be used to prepare progress payments to the Contractor. - B. Material and Equipment List: Submit a completed list of materials and equipment to the Engineer for written approval before any equipment or materials are ordered.

-- C. Contractor Certification: Submit the name(s) and contact information of the International Municipal Signal Association (IMSA) Level II Certified Traffic Signal Technician(s) working on the project and a copy of their IMSA certificate. - D. Shop Drawings: Submit shop drawings for traffic signal poles and structures to be furnished on the project.
-Submit catalog cuts and manufacturer's specifications for all items in the equipment list. - 1.04 DELIVERY, STORAGE, AND HANDLING Comply with Section 1106 of the Standard Specifications. - 1.05 SCHEDULING AND CONFLICTS Comply with Article 1108.02, I of the Standard Specifications. - 1.06 SPECIAL REQUIREMENTS Comply with the current edition of the MUTCD as adopted by the Iowa DOT.
+Estimates of the work performed on the project will be made by the Engineer and the unit costs will be used to prepare progress payments to the Contractor. - B. Material and Equipment List: Submit a completed list of materials and equipment to the Engineer for written approval before any equipment or materials are ordered. - C. Contractor Certification: Submit the name(s) and contact information of the IMSA Level II Certified Traffic Signal Technician(s) working on the project and a copy of their IMSA certificate. - D. Shop Drawings: Submit shop drawings for traffic signal poles and structures to be furnished on the project.
+Submit catalog cuts and manufacturer's specifications for all items in the equipment list.

+1.04 SPECIAL REQUIREMENTS

+Comply with the current edition of the MUTCD as adopted by the Iowa DOT.

-1.07 MEASUREMENT AND PAYMENT
+1.05 MEASUREMENT AND PAYMENT

-- A. Traffic Signal: - 1.
-Measurement: Lump sum item; no measurement will be made. - 2.
+A. Traffic Signal:

+- 1. Measurement: Lump sum item; no measurement will be made. - 2.
 Payment: Payment will be at the lump sum price for traffic signal installation.